aparent-git2/voting-app-IaC/README.md

 # voting-app-IaC

-Repo for the Deployment Template for K8s
+Repo for the Deployment Template for K8s.
+Forked project from dockersamples